MikeRogers0/MikeRogersIO/src/_posts/2012-05-07-speed-up-bluetooth-devices-connecting-to-osx.md

 ---
 layout: post
 title: Speed up bluetooth devices connecting to OSX
-tags:
-- Bits &amp; bytes
-status: publish
-type: post
-published: true
-categories:
- – blog
-meta:
-  description: 'An OSX trick to make bluetooth devices connect faster.'
+description: An OSX trick to make bluetooth devices connect faster.
-  index: true
 ---
 If you use bluetooth mice or keyboards on OSX you may have noticed they take a little while to connect.
 Here is a neat little trick I found to make them connect faster.